Best barre studio software in 2026

 pros

-- Term-based courses as first-class entity (beginner blocks, teacher training)
+- Term-based courses built in (beginner blocks, teacher training)

 - Flat per-plan pricing with no per-user fees within plan limits

-- Stripe Connect Standard direct (no merchant-of-record markup)
+- Stripe Connect Standard direct (no added payment markup)

 - Month-to-month — one-click cancel